Color Media International

-The Color Press Group (abbr.
-CPG) or Color Media International, is a Serbian media company based in Novi Sad, Serbia.

-CPG publishes periodical print media such as lifestyle magazines, weekly tabloids, and glossy publications.
+The Color Media International, formerly known as Color Press Group, is a Serbian media company based in Novi Sad, Serbia.
+The company publishes periodical print media such as lifestyle magazines, weekly tabloids, and glossy publications.
 Its various publications sell over two million copies each month, amounting to an annual revenue stream of over 20 million euros.

-CPG is registered as a limited liability company (LLC) and contains assets in Serbia, Slovenia, Croatia, Bosnia-Herzegovina, Montenegro, and North Macedonia.
+It is registered as a limited liability company (LLC) and contains assets in Serbia, Slovenia, Croatia, Bosnia-Herzegovina, Montenegro, and North Macedonia.
 Currently, the company publishes 84 periodicals, including its centerpiece publications, weekly tabloid Svet and monthly health/lifestyle magazine Lepota i zdravlje.
-The company is owned by Velibor Đurović and Robert Čoban.